 3. See the stunning water at the Blue Lagoon

 Motorbike parking is free and you can park right next to the lagoon.
-This makes for easy inclusion on your itinerary while traveling around Nusa Lembongan, Penida and Ceningan.
+This makes for easy inclusion on your Bali Itinerary while traveling around Nusa Lembongan, Penida, and Ceningan.
 The waves are pretty rough, so it’s not recommended to swim, but the simple joy of taking the time to just admire such natural beauty is what’s so lovely about the Blue Lagoon.
 Plus, the blue background looks stunning in photos!

 Real thrill-seekers are known to do some cliff jumping over by the eastern side of the lagoon, but it’s not recommended.
 You have to time your jump with the waves and then scramble up the side of the cliff face to get back up.
 We preferred just watching the daredevils tempt fate!